dubz-skrrrt/dubz-skrrrt/README.md

 ## Hi there 👋
 My name's Lyle, I am an inspiring Game Developer.
 I passionate about creating games from coding to making game concepts and designing! <img align="right" alt="GIF" src="https://media.giphy.com/media/VePtB3roynxfLYicuV/giphy.gif?raw=true" />

-I am a graduating student in [Malayan Colleges Mindanao](https://mcm.edu.ph) major in Entertainment and Multimedia Computing (EMC).
+I am a graduate student from [Malayan Colleges Mindanao](https://mcm.edu.ph) major in Entertainment and Multimedia Computing (EMC).
 I'm also a former volunteer as a game caster in school events and in PSITS-XI!
+Now working as a Junior Game Programmer in ODD Games Philippines.
 I have also participated in a few game jams which was a great experience as a game developer!

 ## Programming Languages